Columbia ISA

 Connect using an adapter audio cable with 3.5mm plug and RCA plugs

 Connect 3.5mm plug into earphone jack on CD player and white and red RCA plugs into TV RCA inputs.
-Be sure to select correct TV input.
+Be sure to select the correct TV source input using the TV remote.

 If your TV has RCA inputs then you do not need the RF modulator.
 Connect directly to the white and red inputs on the TV.